Animesh-Varma/Aetherion/README.md

-# Instagram AI Assistant Bot - Raphael
+# Instagram AI Assistant Bot

 ## 🤖 Description

-Raphael is a sophisticated and autonomous digital assistant designed to operate within an Instagram environment.
+Raphael (default name) is a sophisticated and autonomous digital assistant designed to operate within an Instagram environment.
 It uses the `instagrapi` library to interact with Instagram DMs and Google's Generative AI (Gemini Pro) to understand messages and generate intelligent, context-aware responses.
 Its primary role is to assist users effectively while serving the interests of its owner.

 ## ✨ Features